thehyve/ohdsi-covid19-site/archetypes/database/index.md

 # Date the database is modified, use date format YYYY-MM-DD
 date_modified:

-# Description of the database
+# Version of the database
-description:
+version:

 # URL directing to information about the database
 database_url: